stefan-beyer/simple-map-service/README.md

 - calls conti.videoplayer.source to set the persona
 - notifys (publish) conti.wamp2polymer.persona about the persona
 - subscribes to conti.obdserver.coordinates for coordinates

+## Trivia

+I think that the data for persona 3 does not match with the video for persona 3.